Using an NFC Reader as Keyboard Entry Device

 NFC Keyboard Entry on Windows with Bluetooth Connection Monitoring

-For TappyBLE applications where the operator is far away from the PC there may be a need for a higher reliability setup where the reader only accepts scans when the Bluetooth connection is healthy.
+For TappyBLE applications where the operator is far away from the PC, there may be a need for a higher reliability setup where the reader only accepts scans when the Bluetooth connection is healthy.
 For example, a utility operator client explained that workers scan equipment tags while elevated with the laptop located on the ground.
-It needed a workable wireless NFC keyboard entry on Windows and with elevated workers in harms way a silent failure in the Bluetooth connection would be unacceptable.
-When set to stream NFC tag information, the TappyBLE will continue to accept scans even if the Bluetooth connection is dropped such that operator thinks data is still being entered as keystrokes when in fact the connection has been dropped.
+This application needed a workable wireless NFC keyboard entry on Windows and, with elevated workers in harms way, a silent failure in the Bluetooth connection would be unacceptable.
+When set to stream NFC tag information, the TappyBLE will continue to accept scans even if the Bluetooth connection is dropped, which can cause the operator to think data is still being entered as keystrokes when in fact the connection has been dropped and no data is being transmitted.
 The TappyBLE heartbeat keyboard wedge utility addresses this concern and monitors the health of the Bluetooth connection while reading NFC tag data for keyboard entry.
 If you’re interested in more detail we’ve written an application note that describes the various options for NFC keyboard entry over Bluetooth on Windows.

 NFC Keyboard Entry on Android

 For Android-based solutions, we have a keyboard app that integrates with our Tappy External NFC app to provide a method of entering either NDEF or UID data from NFC tags using TappyUSB or TappyBLE readers.

 For use cases that demand wireless NFC keyboard entry on Windows where the operator would benefit from knowing if the Bluetooth connection has failed, we’ve developed a Windows utility that maintains a heartbeat with the reader to actively monitor the health of the Bluetooth connection.